-The NLnet Labs RPKI toolset consists of three major projects:
+The NLnet Labs RPKI toolset consists of four open source projects:

-Krill is the RPKI Certificate Authority (CA) and Publication Server daemon.
-It allows organisations to run RPKI on their own systems as a child of one or more Regional Internet Registries (RIRs), i.e. APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC.
-Krill can also run under a different parent, such as a National Internet Registry (NIR) or Enterprise and, in turn, act as a parent for other CAs.
+Krill is an RPKI Certificate Authority (CA) and Publication Server daemon.
+It allows organisations to run RPKI on their own systems as a child of one or more Regional Internet Registries (RIRs) or National Internet Registries (NIRs).
+Krill presents all resources as a single pool, allowing easy and seamless ROA management in an intuitive user interface.

 Routinator 3000 is Relying Party software, also known as RPKI Validator.
-Operators can use it to download and validate the global RPKI data set and feed the result into their routers, or use it elsewhere in the BGP decision making process.
-Routinator has frequent releases and is actively being used in production environments.
+Operators can use it to download and verify the global RPKI data set and feed the result into their routers, or use it elsewhere in the BGP decision making process.

 RTRTR is a tool that collects, processes, and distributes data for route filtering.
-For larger networks, it is possible to centralise validation performed by Routinator and have RTRTR running in various Points-of-Presence (PoPs) around the world to which routers can connect.
+For larger networks, it is possible to centralise validation performed by Routinator and have RTRTR running in various locations around the world to which routers can connect.